 Closures

-A is a function that references variables from outside its own function body.
+A closure is a function that references variables from outside its own function body.
 The function definition and its environment are bundled together into a single entity.

 Put simply, a closure is just a function that keeps track of some values from the place where it was defined, no matter where it is executed later on.